BlockcertsSmartContract/cert-deployer/README.md

 chain that being intended to be used later) and an according ENS domain.

-Our recommended tool for creating and managing the wallet is [Metamask](https://metamask.io) which, used as its chrome extension, is also an at least very viable option for an efficient ENS name registration using the [web application](https://app.ens.domains/).
+Our recommended tool for creating and managing the wallet is [Metamask](https://metamask.io) which is, used as its chrome extension, an at least very viable option for an efficient ENS name registration using the [web application](https://app.ens.domains/).
 Please make sure that your wallet has access to a sufficient amount of ether any time.